firmanserdana/server_remote_setup/readme.md

 ### Repository Cloning

-The script clones the `intracortical-decoding` repository and sets up a Python virtual environment within the cloned repository.
+The script clones the `server_remote_setup` repository and sets up a Python virtual environment within the cloned repository.

 ## License